The amount of the Monthly Premium Payments for 2013 is $104.90. USD

 How to Contact Us:

 To set up an appointment, please call the Federal Benefit Unit at (506) 2519-2228 between 8:00 a.m. and 11:30 a.m.
-Monday through Friday except for the second and last Thursdays of every month.
-Please be aware that the Federal Benefits Unit is closed on the second and last Thursdays of every month.
+Monday through Friday except for the first and the third wednesday of every month.
+Please be aware that the Federal Benefits Unit is closed the first and the third Wednesday of every month.
 It is very important to remember that for the protection of your confidential information we can only discuss your case with You and you must have your Social Security number in hand when you call.

 Almost all post-entitlement issues, for those already receiving payments, can be solved over the telephone.
 Please remember that we can only discuss the case with the beneficiary or a representative appointed by SSA and no one else.